The Thoughts of Painted People

 "Kruisbladeren means 'crossed leaves,'" he says to me, as I lower the trumpet.
 "A melodious and auspicious name.
 It's a shame to leave such a pretty place behind.
 When we've cleared out all the bodies, it would be a fine base of operations.
 Far finer than that dump at Reyes."

 I can't say I agree.
 The houses are narrow and ugly.
 But that big tree looks like a nice place to rest, at least.
-I am suddenly very tired.
-I didn't take so much as a scratch in the action today, thank the Lord, but the excitement of battle has heard my blast, and, cross with me, it leaves my bones in an instant.
+I didn't take so much as a scratch in the action today, thank the Lord, but the spirit of battle has heard my blast.
+Cross with me for failing to sacrifice more for God and His Majesty, the fighting mettle leaves my bones in an instant.
+I am tired beyond compare.

 5. Obdulio Terrero